My agent is Jennie Goloboy at the Donald Maass Literary Agency. I live in rural Ottawa.

 I’m a member of the Science Fiction and Fantasy Writers of America, and of the Historical Novel Society, and of the Writers’ Union of Canada.
 I’m also a member of Ottawa’s East Block Irregulars and the Codex writers’ group.
 I was lucky enough to benefit from the mentorship of the late Paul Quarrington, through the Humber School for Writers, in 2007.

 From 2011 to 2014 I was a member of the board of the Ottawa International Writers Festival.
 In 2017, I was a member of the fiction jury for the Ottawa Book Award.
-I’m currently on the novel jury for the Sunburst Award.
+I have served on the novel jury for the Sunburst Award.

 JOURNALISM AND EDITING